hjoliver/cylc-doc/src/glossary.rst

          [runtime]
              [[foo]]

-      Implicit tasks are not allowed by default, as they are often typos.
-      However, it is possible to allow them using :cylc:conf:`flow.cylc[scheduler]allow implicit tasks` during
+      Implicit tasks are not allowed by default, as they often result from typographical errors.
+However, you can allow them with :cylc:conf:`flow.cylc[scheduler]allow implicit tasks` during
-      development of a workflow.
+      workflow development.

       See also:

       * :ref:`ImplicitTasks`

    run directory
-      The run directory contains all of the configuration for a workflow, e.g. the :cylc:conf:`flow.cylc` file.
+      The run directory contains all of the configuration and files for a workflow, e.g. the :cylc:conf:`flow.cylc` file.

-      It contains all the necessary files to run the workflow and typically resides in the :term:`cylc-run directory`:
+      It contains all the files needed to run the workflow and is typically located under the :term:`cylc-run directory`:

       ``~/cylc-run/<workflow-name>``

-      The run directory can be accessed by a running workflow using the environment variable ``CYLC_WORKFLOW_RUN_DIR``.
+      The run directory can be accessed by task jobs in a running workflow using the environment variable ``CYLC_WORKFLOW_RUN_DIR``.

       See also: